glc3344/udacity-itemcatalog/README.md

 $ vagrant ssh
 ```

-When the virtual machine is done booting up change to the shared directory by running the following commands:
+When the virtual machine is done booting and your are logegd in, change to the shared directory and start the server by running the following commands:

 ```bash
 $ cd /vagrant/catalog